 UX stands for user experience.
 Which is the bare bones of the design, the science behind where everything’s placed.
 It’s the journey the user experiences when visiting your website.

 UI relates to user interface engineering which sounds complicated but it’s the graphics and typography of the design.
 It’s the visual elements of a website.

 Iterative design is the process of learning through completion.
-By building the design rather than documenting the expected process, it’s possible to spend much more time on the actual designing.
-It takes away the red tape and focusses the time on being creative and practical.
+By building the design rather than documenting the expected process, it’s possible to spend much more time on the actual design.
+It takes away the red tape and focuses the time on being creative and practical.